mefernandez/null-object-proxy/README.md

 The idea is simple:

-> Wrap the target object an intercept all calls to methods, such that if the original call would return null, return a `NullObject` instead.
+> Wrap the target object and intercept all calls to methods, such that if the original call would return null, return a `NullObject` instead.

 So, we have to do 2 things: